 I drove a taxi/Uber/Grab for six years.
 In that time, I drove at least 500,000 km.
 In Singapore, the average motorist drives about 20,000 km in a year.
-In that six years, I drove the equivalent of 25 years for an average motorist.
+In those six years, I drove the equivalent of 25 years for an average motorist.

-My first car that I bought was way back in 1997.
+My first car that I bought was back in 1997.
 I won’t be getting a car anytime soon and I prefer to simply get a Grab car to bring me around.

 I don’t have to worry about insurance, road tax and maintenance cost.
 The cost is in the daily rental that I pay.

 For taxis, they are now converting their fleet to hybrid and electric cars.
 Diesel cars are being phased out.
 For private hire vehicles (PHV) there are petrol-driven, hybrids and electric cars.

 Below is a table showing the costs of driving the several types of cars.
 These figures are from my experience of driving.
 Usually, the average daily mileage is around 250km.

 |Vehicle Type||Daily Rental||Fuel Cost||Total Daily Cost|